 Heuristics.
-We use a variety of heuristics introduced in Section 7.5 to keep the optimization feasible.
+We use a variety of heuristics introduced in Section 5.5 to keep the SLOTHY optimization steps feasible.
 First, we apply the CFG-based preprocessing to achieve a coarse interleaving based on depths.
-We then run multiple optimization passes using the splitting heuristic, using move\stalls\to\top and move\stalls\to\bottom to "comb" stalls towards the middle of the code where they can be absorbed.
-During this phase, we ignore latencies, the focus being good utilization of execution units.
-Finally, we take last pass over the whole code using the splitting heuristic, this time taking latencies into account.
+We then run multiple optimization passes using the splitting heuristic, using move_stalls_to_top and move_stalls_to_bottom to "comb" stalls towards the middle of the code where they can be absorbed.
+During this phase, we ignore latencies as we are only interested in achieving a good utilization of the execution units.
+Finally, we take a last pass over the whole code using the splitting heuristic, this time taking latencies into account.

 Temporary registers.
 Throughout the computation, various temporary registers are required in both the scalar and vector code.
-While the current implementation already has a valid assignment of architectural registers, we can leave this register selection to slothy allowing more flexibility as explained in Section 7.3.
-As the splitting heuristic is not able to work with symbolic registers, we let slothy preprocess the entire loop body to replace all symbolic registers (by setting constraints.allow\reordering=False and constraints.functional\only=True).
+While the current implementation already has a valid assignment of architectural registers, we can leave this register selection to slothy allowing more flexibility as explained in Section 5.3.
+As the splitting heuristic is not able to work with symbolic registers, we let slothy preprocess the entire loop body to replace all symbolic registers (by setting constraints.allow_reordering=False and constraints.functional_only=True).

 AArch64 Register views.
-Another challenge when optimizing AArch64 code with SLOTHY are partial register views: For example, the lower 32-bit of the 64-bit register x0 can be accessed using the w0 alias, and similarly d0 corresponds to the lower 64-bit of the 128-bit vector register v0.
+Another challenge when optimizing AArch64 code with SLOTHY is that AArch64 allows access to parts of registers: For example, the lower 32-bit of the 64-bit register x0 can be accessed using the w0 alias, and similarly d0 corresponds to the lower 64-bit of the 128-bit vector register v0.
 The core of SLOTHY is not aware of these register views and only models the full registers.
 To accommodate, we extend the instruction parser to replace those register views with the corresponding full register names before passing the instructions to SLOTHY, and re-apply the views when writing out the result.
-For symbolic registers, we extend the parser to allow accessing different views of the symbolic register: For example, to access the w-view of a register with name reg, one can write W<reg>.
+For symbolic registers, we extend the parser to allow accessing different views of the symbolic register: For example, to access the w-view of a symbolic general purpose register with name reg, one can write W<req>.

-8.4.2 Results
+6.4.2 Results

 Benchmarking environment.
-For the Cortex-A55 processor, we use the same platform as in Section 8.3 (a Qualcomm Snapdragon SM8350P).
+For the Cortex-A55 processor, we use the same platform as in Section 6.3 (a Qualcomm Snapdragon SM8350P).
 To verify that our changes do not lower the performance on the target platform of [Len19], we also benchmark on a Raspberry Pi 3 Model A+ which comes with four 1.4 GHz Cortex-A53 cores.